FRIGHT FEST 2019 : New Jersey's Most Terrifying Halloween Event

 There is no "leisurely stroll" during Fright Fest.
 Terror isn't confined to Haunted Attractions.
 The ghouls have spread into the streets to "greet" you as you make your way to your next fright.
 There are zombies and ghouls lurking in every corner just waiting for you.
 Stay Alert!

-Never before has Six Flags offered so many different live performances during Fright Fest.
-Our Fright Fest shows will leave you howling for more.
+Don't miss our thrilling live performances during Fright Fest.
+These creepy, crawly, cringe-worthy shows will leave you howling for more.

-We're known for pulse-pounding coasters that deliver intense thrills all season, but these rides ramp up the fear during Fright Fest.
+We're known for pulse-pounding coasters that deliver intense thrills all season, but the darkness and terror of Fright Fest amps up the thrill!

 Six Flags Membership